 Remember those conversations you had with your grandparents, back when you were a child, where they told these fantastical tales about things my generation would never experience or see a need for.
-Like, walking 20 miles to school … in the snow … uphill … shoeless.
+Like, walking 20 miles to school…in the snow…uphill…shoeless.
 Or running into gypsy bandits that lived in the woods near their houses or even sitting around the radio to listen to your favorite shows?

-As crazy as all of that sounded (exaggeration aside), I’m pretty sure the things I grew up doing as a Gen Xer would sound equally ridiculous to my own children.
+As unbelievable as all of that sounded (exaggeration aside), I’m pretty sure the things I grew up doing as a Gen Xer would sound equally ridiculous to my own children.
 Yes, I imagine these are the yarns I will spin as my kids grow up and they have kids of their own.

 “Well, youngin’s, you think you’ve got it tough with your Facebook and your Google and your iParaphernalia?
 Why, in my day, we had to …”